chrisferrantelli/Poyo-Bot/README.md

 ---

 ## Features (so far)
-- `!poyosay` → Sends a cheerful "Poyo~!" message in the chat.
 - `!poyoball [question]` → Asks the bot a yes/no question and it responds in different ways based on emotion.
-- `!poyoego` → Measures how big your or another users ego is as a joke
+- `!ego` → Measures how big your or another users ego is as a joke
 - `!insult` → Utilizing an insult api, this command allows you to insult yourself or other users
 - `!play_cope` → The bot joins and plays a prerecorded audio clip jokingly stating ("I knew the [NFL team here] were bad") , I thought this would be fun to add since my friends are huge NFL fans and to demonstrate the audio integration feature for Discord bots
 - `!hack` → Lets you "hack" other users (NOTE: Does not really hack)